Sultan Bashiruddin Mahmood: Radical politics and Ummah Tameer-e-Nau

 Seeking premature retirement from PAEC in 1999, Mahmood moved towards publishing books and articles involving the relationship between Islam and science.
-Mahmood founded the Ummah Tameer-e-Nau (UTN)– a right-wing organisation– with his close associates.
+Mahmood founded the Ummah Tameer-e-Nau (UTN)– a radical organisation– with his close associates.
 In 2000, he began attending lectures and religious sessions with Dr. Israr Ahmed who would later influence his political views and philosophy.
 Through UTN, Mahmood stepped into more radical politics, and began visiting Afghanistan where he wanted to be focused on rebuilding educational institutions, hospitals, and relief work.

 In August 2001, Mahmood and his colleague Chaudhry Abdul Majeed at the UTN met with Osama bin Laden and Ayman al-Zawahiri in Kandahar, Afghanistan.
-Describing the meeting, the New York Times editorial quoted:"There is little doubt that Mahmood talked to the two al-Qaeda leaders about nuclear weapons, or that Al Qaeda desperately wanted the bomb".
+Describing the meeting, the New York Times editorial quoted: "There is little doubt that Mahmood talked to the two al-Qaeda leaders about nuclear weapons, or that Al Qaeda desperately wanted the bomb".